 You can check if your phone is compatible by visiting the Verizon Wireless website and checking the list of compatible devices.

 If your phone is compatible, it should unlock and support the right software and hardware.

 2. Check Roaming

-This can result in high call charges, so it’s important to make sure you’re not accidentally roaming when trying to use Wi-Fi calling.
+This can result in high call charges, so it’s important to ensure you’re not accidentally roaming when using Wi-Fi calling.
 But you should not worry about this if you’re in the United States.

 3. Restart Your Device

 Doing a simple restart of your device can often fix minor glitches that may be causing problems with Verizon Wi-Fi Calling.
 Simply power off your device and wait a minute before turning it back on.
 This will allow your phone to refresh its connection and clear any minor issues that cropped up.

 4. Update Hardware or Software